 There are so many tasty ways you can put together a salad.
 The more vegetables and dark leafy greens, the better.
 Just try to have less dressing, even if it’s light dressing.

-It’s best to pick whole grain cereals like plain O’s, shredded wheat, muesli, oatmeal or those with brown bran flakes.
+It’s best to pick whole grain cereals like plain O’s, shredded wheat, muesli, old fashioned oatmeal (not instant) or those with brown bran flakes.
 Try to stay away from the sweet and colorful ones or those that are frosted or have added honey or sugar.
 You can cut up your favorite fruits and add them to your cereal instead of adding sugar for a healthier bowl.